dpv927/dwm/README.md

 <a href="https://dwm.suckless.org/patches/rainbowtags/">Rainbowtags</a> | Allows each tag to be an independent/unique color when selected |
 <a href="https://dwm.suckless.org/patches/statuspadding/">Statuspadding</a> | Makes horizontal and vertical padding in the status bar configurable |
 <a href="https://dwm.suckless.org/patches/status2d/">Status2d</a> | Allows colors and rectangle drawing in the status bar |
+<a href="https://dwm.suckless.org/patches/notitle/">Notitle</a> | Doesn't show the title of the selected window at the status bar |

 Layouts | |
 --- | --- |